mpapachrys/loan-risk-classification-pipeline/README.md

-Archived Project | Big Blue Data Academy
+**Status:** Completed June 2025.

-*Status:* Completed June 2025.
 This project was developed as part of the curriculum at the Big Blue Data Academy.
 It is now maintained for portfolio purposes only.
 Project with [@DimitrisPapachrysanthou](https://github.com/DimitrisPapachrysanthou)

 #  Credit Risk Analysis: Predicting Loan Defaults with XGBoost